Treatment for Anxiety Disorders

 - The persons way dealing with things is to not deal with them.
 Those who don’t want to see problems, won’t recognize them.
 Treatment for anxiety disorders will never happen for those in denial..

 - The person has a negative outlook towards aspects of the medical profession.
 Nothing is perfect, including the health care profession.
-All health care professionals take with perspective they are most comfortable with and you can’t know these perspectives until you talk with a health care provider.
-It also may mean the person should remain open to alternative approaches to help turn things around
+Like everyone else, health care professionals take perspectives they are most comfortable with and you can’t know these perspectives until you talk with the health care provider.

 - The person does not feel their situation is all that bad.
 Normal is not a preset perspective.
 It is a comparison, a sliding scale.
 After a while, certain levels of stress or anxiety start to feel normal.
 It gets a little worse for a period of time and that becomes the new normal for how they feel.
 Some eventually reach a threshold they can no longer ignore, but many will just survive under their threshold of discomfort.